esbuild/community-plugins/README.md

 * [esbuild-plugin-globals](https://github.com/a-b-r-o-w-n/esbuild-plugin-globals): A plugin to replace module contents with user provided globals.
 * [esbuild-plugin-ifdef](https://github.com/Jarred-Sumner/esbuild-plugin-ifdef) A plugin that adds conditional code compilation for JavaScript/TypeScript using `//#ifdef CONDITION` comments.
 * [esbuild-plugin-ignore](https://github.com/Knowre-Dev/esbuild-plugin-ignore): A plugin to ignore some certain dependencies from bundling.
+* [esbuild-plugin-imagemin](https://github.com/omyasn/esbuild-plugin-imagemin): A plugin to minimize images using imagemin.
 * [esbuild-plugin-import-glob](https://github.com/thomaschaaf/esbuild-plugin-import-glob): A plugin to import multiple files using the glob syntax.
 Similar to `require.context` from webpack.
 * [esbuild-plugin-inline-import](https://github.com/claviska/esbuild-plugin-inline-import): A plugin that inlines and optionally transforms imports with a configurable prefix.
 * [esbuild-plugin-lodash](https://github.com/josteph/esbuild-plugin-lodash): A plugin that helps tree-shake non-es lodash imports, similar to how [babel-plugin-lodash](https://github.com/lodash/babel-plugin-lodash) works.